Mostafa24sd/WeatherNow/README.md

 # Features

-- Current and 5 day forecast
+- Current weather and weather forecasts for any location in the world.
 - Beautiful animations
 - Works online and offline
 - Air pollution